-The company has a lease contract for its office premise.
+The company has a lease contract for its office premise and motor vehicle.
 The company's obligations under these leases are secured by the lessor's title to the leased assets.
 The company is restricted from assigning and subleasing the leased assets.
 The lease contract includes extension options which are further discussed below.